Cardighann/All_Star_Predictive_Model/README.md

 Welcome to my project!
-In this reposiory you will find Finn_Flagg_All-Star.ipynb which is a Jupyter Notebook file that contains the code I used to get my results.
+In this repository you will find Finn_Flagg_All-Star.ipynb which is a Jupyter Notebook file that contains the code I used to get my results.

 Additionally, there is Analyst's Journal.docx which is a journal that I made entries in